 The Tessellated Pavement State Reserve is on the Tasman Peninsula near Eaglehawk Neck.
 The region is popular with tourists, with the Port Arthur Convict Settlement making the short list for most Tasmanian holidays.

-Tessellated Pavement on the Tasman Peninsula
+Tessellated Pavement, Tasman Peninsula

-With 3 hours of travel time taken into account, driving from Hobart to Port Arthur return in a single day usually allows only a fleeting visit to the Tessellated Pavement.
+With three hours of travel time taken into account, driving from Hobart to Port Arthur return in a single day usually allows only a fleeting visit to the Tessellated Pavement.
 But if you have the luxury of spare time, this geological phenomenon is worth a closer examination.